 Falsification of any University records, including, but not limited to, records of admission, registration, financial aid, housing, student discipline, academic, health, and parking decals is prohibited.
-The University vigorously pursues allegations of providing false information to any campus official or providing false, altered, or forged academic work or educational records.
+The University vigorously pursues allegations of providing false information to any University Campus official or providing false, altered, or forged academic work or educational records.
+This also includes the falsification of evidence used in a university conduct process.

 B11.
-FIRE SAFETY Values: Community, Respect, Integrity
+FIRE SAFETY

 Students are expected to act with due regard for the health and safety of others.
-Violations of this standard would include, but are not limited to, such behaviors as: failing to evacuate a building or failing to cooperate with authorities during a fire alarm or drill; deliberate or negligent activation of a false alarm; tampering with fire safety equipment; creating a safety hazard, starting a fire or causing an explosion.
-Students will be held financially liable for the fines imposed by the Fire Department, applicable expenses (clean up, recharging a fire extinguisher, etc.) in addition to possible sanctions.
+Violations of this standard would include, but are not limited to:

+- A. Failing to evacuate a building or failing to cooperate with authorities during a fire alarm or drill - B. Deliberate or negligent activation of a false alarm - C. Tampering with fire safety equipment - D. Creating a safety hazard - E. Starting a fire or causing an explosion.

+Students will be held financially liable for the fines imposed by the Fire Department, applicable expenses (clean up, recharging a fire extinguisher, etc.) in addition to possible University sanctions.

 B12.
-FIREWORKS, EXPLOSIVES, WEAPONS & OTHER DANGEROUS ITEMS Values: Community, Personal Development, Integrity
+FIREWORKS, EXPLOSIVES, WEAPONS & OTHER DANGEROUS ITEMS

+Values: Community, Personal Development, Integrity

-The possession, use, or sale of weapons, ammunition, combustibles, fireworks, explosive devices or any other substance or devices designed to harm or incapacitate is prohibited on campus (including vehicles).
+The possession, use, or sale of weapons, ammunition, combustibles, fireworks, explosive devices or any other substance or devices designed to harm or incapacitate is prohibited on University Campus (including vehicles).
 Any item that is used in a manner meant to intimidate, scare, or threaten and not used for its originally intended purpose will be deemed a weapon.

-"Weapons" are defined and include, but are not limited to, hand guns, rifles, BB guns, paintball guns, pellet guns, stun guns, chemical weapons, knives (blades over 4 inches in length), slingshots, bows and arrows, and martial arts weapons.
+"Weapons" are defined and include, but are not limited to, handguns, rifles, BB guns, paintball guns, pellet guns, stun guns, chemical weapons, knives (blades over 4 inches in length), slingshots, bows and arrows, and martial arts weapons.

-Pursuant to Florida law, firearms are not permitted on campus.
+Pursuant to Florida law, firearms are not permitted on University Campus.

-Hoverboards or other similar devices (including but not limited to, self-balancing scooters, hands-free segways, 10 Hawks, Skywalkers, and personal golf carts) are not allowed anywhere on campus.
+Hoverboards or other similar devices (including but not limited to, self-balancing scooters, hands-free segways, 10 Hawks, Skywalkers, and personal golf carts) are not allowed anywhere on University Campus.

 B13.
+GAMBLING

-GAMBLING Values: Integrity, Responsible Stewardship The University prohibits activities involving gambling or placing a bet of money or any item of any value in a game of chance.
+Values: Integrity, Responsible Stewardship

+The University prohibits activities involving gambling or placing a bet of money or any item of any value in a game of chance.
 To be considered prohibited gambling by the University, the activity must involve the following three elements:

-- a.
-Consideration: the participants pay or give something of value to play - b.
-Chance: the game involves more chance than skill - c.
-Prize: the winner receives anything for playing
+- A. Consideration: the participants pay or give something of value to play - B. Chance: the game involves more chance than skill - C. Prize: the winner receives anything for playing